How Common are Car Accidents Caused by Texting?

 The second means that the NHTSA hopes to employ to discourage drivers from texting and driving includes implementing a “Driver Mode,” which is meant to “provide a simplified interface when the device is being used unpaired while driving, either because pairing is unavailable or the driver decides not to pair,” Visual-Manual NHTSA Driver Distraction Guidelines for Portable and Aftermarket Devices.

-As you might imagine, not every smartphone company has been eager to redevelop their technology to conform to the suggested guidelines.
+As you might imagine, not every smartphone company has been eager to redevelop its technology to conform to the suggested guidelines.
 Gary Shapiro, of the Consumer Technology Association, says that NHTSA has far overstepped its boundaries and calls the guidelines “extreme.”
 However, as technology and driving become ever more integrated, the question remains if these guidelines will eventually become enacted by federal legislation, or if they will merely remain guidelines.

 And if you have already been in an accident, please—we beg you—do not rush accept a settlement agreement from an auto insurance company.
 First, speak to an experienced Northeast Philadelphia personal injury attorney.
 We understand the costs it can take to rehabilitate from a serious injury.
 Furthermore, we understand what certain injuries and other damages are worth.
 Remember, auto insurance adjusters work for the insurance company – not you.
 They are trained to give you minimal compensation so that the company can have maximum profits.